IamKay/100DaysOfCode/README.md

 * Day 72
   > Did some tough frontend stuff.
 Tough for me only.
 Couldn't figure out the javascript logic for it.
 Finally i did.
 Also, very lil work is done on the project.
 Hope to do more tomorrow.

+* Day 73
+  > Learnt Wordpress today.
+Friend had a doubt so i had to learn it first (i was postponing wordpress for a while, so win win).
+So now i know the basics and i'm glad i didn't learn it before.
+Now beginning the work on the project too.